-The Senior Secured Credit Facilities contain a number of significant affirmative and negative covenants and customary events of default.
+The Revolving Credit Facility contains a number of significant affirmative and negative covenants and customary events of default.
 Such covenants, among other things, will limit or restrict, subject to certain exceptions, the ability of the borrower and its restricted subsidiaries to:

-- · incur additional indebtedness, make guarantees and enter into hedging arrangements; - · create liens on assets; - · enter into sale and leaseback transactions; - · engage in mergers or consolidations; - · make fundamental changes; - · pay dividends and distributions or repurchase our capital stock; - · make investments, loans and advances, including acquisitions; - · engage in certain transactions with affiliates; - · make changes in the nature of their business; and - · make prepayments of junior debt.
+- incur additional indebtedness, make guarantees and enter into hedging arrangements; - create liens on assets: - enter into sale and leaseback transactions; - engage in mergers or consolidations; - make fundamental changes; - pay dividends and distributions or repurchase our capital stock; - make investments, loans and advances, including acquisitions; - engage in certain transactions with affiliates; - make changes in the nature of their business; and - make prepayments of junior debt.

-In addition, the credit agreements governing our Senior Secured Credit Facilities contain a financial covenant that requires us to maintain, with respect to each four quarter period commencing with the four quarter period ending December 31, 2014, a ratio of net debt to Core EBITDA not greater than 3.5 to 1.0.
-The ratio of net debt to Core EBITDA in respect of the Senior Secured Credit Facilities is calculated using our standalone financial results and includes the adjustments made to calculate Core EBITDA.
+In addition, the credit agreement governing our Revolving Credit Facility contains a financial covenant that requires us to maintain, with respect to each four quarter period, a ratio of net debt to Core EBITDA not greater than 3.5 to 1.0.
+The ratio of net debt to Core EBITDA in respect of the Revolving Credit Facility is calculated using our financial results and includes the adjustments made to calculate Core EBITDA.

-Our Senior Secured Credit Facilities contain certain customary representations and warranties, affirmative covenants and events of default.
-If an event of default occurs, the lenders under the Senior Secured Credit Facilities will be entitled to take various actions, including the acceleration of amounts due under the Senior Secured Credit Facilities and all actions permitted to be taken by a secured creditor.
+Our Revolving Credit Facility contains certain customary representations and warranties, affirmative covenants and events of default.
+If an event of default occurs, the lender under the Revolving Credit Facility will be entitled to take various actions, including the acceleration of any amounts due under the Revolving Credit Facility and all actions permitted to be taken by a secured creditor.